Copyright © 2007-2010 DogStar Kennel

 When you take the harness off the dog do it slowly and unharness one leg gently at a time, and again pulling the legs up not out.
 Pull the harness off so that it does not turn itself inside out.
 When the harness is off the dog, hold the harness again by the tug and make sure it is straight so that the next time you get it out, it is ready when the dog arrives to be harnessed.
 I recommend that you hang the harness by the tug between uses.

-Let’s say that your dog has never had a harness on before and you would like for him to start pulling a load for you.
-Once the dog has the harness on for the first time, just do something fun...something your dog really enjoys doing, like eating or going for a short walk.
+Let's say that your dog has never had a harness on before and you would like for him to start pulling a load for you.
+Once the dog has the harness on for the first time, just do something fun...something your dog really enjoys doing, like eating, fetching, or going for a short walk.
 Make a fuss over the dog wearing the harness and give the dog extra hugs and treats.
 Take the harness off.
 Never leave a dog unattended with a harness on, it may chew up the harness and your fun is over... until you get it repaired.

 sledderon.jpg

 Get a long leash for the dog and have a friend hold the leash with your dog attached to it.
 Get your scooter or whatever you have chosen to pull ready with a six foot line attached.
-Have your helper move forward and you tell the dog the “let’s go” command that you will be using.
+Have your helper move forward and you tell the dog the "Let's Go" command that you will be using.
 Remember, pay attention to what you are doing and do not ride up and hit your dog in the rear.
 Be sure to tell your helper that they will be running with the dog.
-I would use a spotter (the other human helping you until you really feel really ready to “go”.
+I would use a spotter (the other human helping you until you really feel really ready to "GO"!.

 Other easier ways to have your dog learn to pull are....after the dog is used to having the harness on and is used to pulling the log or tire, have someone ride a bike or ATV in front of your dog while the dog pulls you.
 Start this on level ground.

 If your friend is really quite nice and your dog is well behaved and started well in harness pulling the log or tire maybe your friend will let you hook your dog into their team for a spin.
+Do not ask to drive the team.
+If offered, make sure you can handle the team before stepping on or into the driving stand or seat.

-Your local library or the Internet has “loads” of information on sled dogs.
+Your local library or the Internet has 'loads' of information on sled dogs.
 Our local Library, when we were in Antigo, WI, even subscribes to "Mushing" magazine.
 There are also several sled dog elist to join at the Yahoo Site.
 Good Luck and have a good time.

 TRAINING YOUR DOG TRAIL MANNERS

 There is nothing more annoying, when racing, to have spent the time and money to get to the race only to have an untrained team get tangled into your team and ruin your run.
+Dogs MUST know the "On By" command and know it well.

 I have not seen many fights even with all the races and events I have been to.
 I did have a dog on my team for a while that my other dogs hated.
 She was excitable, not mean or aggressive, just excitable and that just bugged my other dogs bad.
+I had a couple of fights within my own team.
+I did not race the excitable dog more than once.

 There is much going on at a sled dog race, lots of dogs and food and people and noise and excitement.
 Don't bring dogs that you know may cause problems.
 It is not fair to your own other dogs, dogs on other teams, other mushers and people working at the race or even yourself.
 Reaching into a dog fight is never a good idea.